 - Ken Munro, Security Entrepreneur & Writer, Pen Test Partners

 - Björgólfur Hávarðsson, Innovation manager, Seafood Innovation Cluster

 - Stian Knutsen, Environment, Project & Implementation Coordinator, Rederiet Stenertsen AS

 - Olga Kravchenko, Cognitive Consultant Watson & Blockchain, IBM, Ambassador of Norway, World Innovations Forum

-- Lokukaluge Prasad Perera, PhD, Associate Professor in Advanced Maritime Vessel Operations, UiT The Arctic University of Norway
+- Lokukaluge Prasad Perera, Associate Professor in Advanced Maritime Vessel Operations, UiT The Arctic University of Norway

 - Martin Reason, Global Sales Manager Maritime, Ceragon Networks